spatie/php-structure-discoverer/README.md

 Discover::in(__DIR__)->traits()->get();
 ```

-When you want to include a specific named structure you can do the following:
+When you want to include a specific named structure, you can do the following:

 ```php
 Discover::in(__DIR__)->named('MyAwesomeClass')->get();
 ```

-You can discover classes extending another clas sas such:
+You can discover classes extending another class as such:

 ```php
 Discover::in(__DIR__)->extending(Model::class)->get();
 ```

-Discovering classes, interfaces or enums implementing an interface can be done like this:
+Discovering classes, interfaces, or enums implementing an interface can be done like this:

 ```php
 Discover::in(__DIR__)->implementing(Arrayable::class)->get();
 ```

-Be aware, though interfaces extend another interface, in this context, the implements keyword seemed a more logical
-choice to us to find interfaces extended by another interface.
-Using the `extends` method for such filter won't work!
+Be aware that although interfaces extend another interface, in this context, the implements keyword seemed a more logical choice to find interfaces extended by another interface.
+Using the `extends` method for such a filter won't work!

-Classes, interfaces or traits using an attribute can be discovered as such:
+Classes, interfaces, or traits using an attribute can be discovered as such:

 ```php
 Discover::in(__DIR__)->withAttribute(Cast::class)->get();
 ```

-For more fine-grained control, you can use a closure that receives a `DiscoveredStructure` object (more on that later)
-and should return `true` if the structure should be included:
+For more fine-grained control, you can use a closure that receives a `DiscoveredStructure` object (more on that later) and should return `true` if the structure should be included:

  ```php
 Discover::in(__DIR__)